 Thinking About Stubble Trimmers

-Since beard trimmers have been available, you could get ones that cut fairly short — but that’s not the same as a stubble trimmer — a device specifically designed to give you that look of two or three day’s growth of facial hair.
+Since beard trimmers have been available, you could get ones that cut fairly short — but that’s not the same as a stubble trimmer — a device specifically designed to give you that look of two or three days of facial hair growth.
 For a long time, if you wanted stubble you had to shave, then wait.

 Now, there are dozens of special trimmers on the market for every type of facial hair.
-The best stubble trimmer is one that’s adjustable to give you options about how you look and powerful enough to do the job well, but I digress.
+The best stubble trimmer is one from a respected company that’s adjustable to give you options about how you look and powerful enough to do the job well, but I digress.
 This article is a history, not a review.

 Modern stubble trimmers returned to the marketplace in 2010.
-As sales of all kinds of male grooming tools and trimmers were increasing, stubble was suddenly in.
+As sales of all kinds of male grooming tools and trimmers increased, stubble was suddenly in as well.
 Girls started to expect their men to have some stubble — or at least some of them did.
-In 2011, 2012 and beyond, sales of stubble trimmers and all other related kinds of facial hair maintenance devices have increased — some might say skyrocketed.
+In 2011, 2012 and beyond, sales of stubble trimmers and all other related kinds of facial hair maintenance devices have continued to increased — some might say skyrocketed at times.

-No matter the price, we’re willing to buy them because they do the job for which they were intended — and they do them well.
+No matter the price, we’re willing to buy male grooming tools including stubble trimmers because they do the job for which they were intended — and they do them well.
 If they didn’t, sales would have tanked.

 Stubble In 1986

-Miami Vice inspired a short-lived stubble trend — and a pastel suite trend also, I’m afraid.
+Miami Vice inspired a short-lived stubble trend — and a pastel suit trend also, I’m afraid.
 Fortunately, both passed quickly into history.

 Introduced in the spring of 1986, the Miami Device was called an electric razor because there wasn’t yet a name for these kinds of trimmers.
 Then, someone at Wahl apparently realized that producers of the show could sue them for trademark infringement for introducing a trimmer with a name so similar to the TV series, so it was then renamed the Stubble Device.

 But very few people bought it.
-While not shaving for a day or two became a minor trend, grooming stubble just didn’t catch on then — and the Miami Device faded away quickly.
-So did other trends started by the popular show, including wearing no sock, rolling up your sleeves and using Ray-Ban sunglasses as an everyday prop.
+While not shaving for a day or two became a minor trend, grooming scruff just didn’t catch on then — and the Miami Device faded away quickly.
+So did other trends started by the popular show, including wearing no socks, rolling up your suit sleeves and using Ray-Ban sunglasses as an everyday prop.

 Why Is It Back?